NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 ### Decompile the apk and understanding the code

-Using the shortcut method via [decompile.com](decompile.com), we can obtain the source code of the apk:
+Using the shortcut method via [decompiler.com](https://decompiler.com), we can obtain the source code of the apk:

-one of the file that stands out is **sources/com/helloccmu/picoctf/FlagstaffHill.java** and with the following code:
+one of the files that stands out is **sources/com/helloccmu/picoctf/FlagstaffHill.java** and with the following code:

 ```java
 package com.hellocmu.picoctf;